-Employers with 50 or more employees*, as well as companies who provide employer-sponsored self-insured health coverage, need to understand the new employer reporting requirements under the ACA (Affordability Care Act), so they can start recording the required information now that will need to be reported in January 2016.
-This information is required by the IRS to determine if an employee will receive fines for not offering coverage to at least 95% of eligible employees.
+Employers with 50 or more employees* and companies who provide employer-sponsored self-insured health coverage need to understand the new employer reporting requirements under the ACA (Affordability Care Act), so they can start recording the required information now that will need to be reported in January 2016.
+The IRS requires this information to determine if an employee will receive fines for not offering coverage to at least 95% of eligible employees.

 This information also helps determine if individuals are eligible for subsidies.
 Compliance with these requirements is necessary to avoid fines and penalties.
 Below, we provide a breakdown for employers of what needs to be done to meet these reporting requirements.

 *ALE (applicable large employers) are those with 50 or more FTE on business days in the preceding calendar year.

 Organizations falling within the shared ownership rules (two or more companies with a joint owner) are considered applicable to large employers under section 4980H.
 Each ALE member must file an information return with the IRS and furnish a statement to its full-time employees using its own EIN.

 Employers who provide health coverage through an insured health plan (fully insured) but have fewer than 50 FTEs, are exempt from reporting requirements.

 Not all employers with fewer than 50 FTEs are exempt from the filing requirements.
 An employer with fewer than 50 FTEs who provide employer-sponsored self-insured health coverage is held to the exact reporting requirements as ALEs.